 The big benefit of birth control pills: More effective pregnancy prevention

 By definition and design, birth control pills help prevent pregnancy.
 But the big benefit of birth control pills is that they’re significantly more effective than barrier methods like condoms, diaphragms, caps or sponges.
 When used correctly, those methods are 71 to 86% effective, depending on the type used.

-By taking the pill at the same time every day, you maintain a steady level of the hormones in your body, making it a very effective form of pregnancy prevention.
-With correct use, the pill is over 90% effective.
+By taking the pill at the same time every day, you maintain a steady level of the hormones in your body, making it a very effective form of birth control.

 If you’re someone who needs to carry a stash of “just-in-case” tampons around in the bottom of your purse, you’re not alone.
 It’s estimated that over 1 in 10 women experience irregular or abnormal periods between their first period and menopause.

-Irregular periods are typically caused by hormone imbalances.
+Hormone imbalances are a common cause of irregular periods.
 Because birth control pills contain progestin and estrogen, they’re able to help balance your hormones and regulate your menstrual cycle.

 Birth control pills can make your period more predictable, so you always know when it’s coming.
 The pill can also stop spotting between periods, help lighten heavy periods and even make you skip your period altogether.

 Does birth control help with cramps and other period symptoms?

 When Aunt Flo arrives each month, she often brings with her a host of other unwanted guests – including painful cramps.
 You could ride it out with a heating pad, a couple Midol or another common way to stop period pain, or you could say goodbye to severely painful cramps with the help from a little pill.